async-profiler/async-profiler/docs/ConverterUsage.md

 # Converter Usage

-async-profiler provides a converter utility to convert the profile output to other popular formats. async-profiler provides `jfrconv` as part of the compressed package which is found in the same location as the `asprof` binary.
-A standalone converter binary is also available [here](ttps://github.com/async-profiler/async-profiler/releases/download/v3.0/converter.jar).
+async-profiler provides `jfrconv` utility to convert between different profile output formats.
+`jfrconv` can be found at the same location as the `asprof` binary.
+Converter is also available as a standalone Java application: [`jfr-converter.jar`](https://github.com/async-profiler/async-profiler/releases/download/v3.0/converter.jar).

 ## Supported conversions